Governance of the Global IAP, its Assemblies and Country Divisions

 Benefits of being an IAP Division:

-- The annual meeting of the United States and Canadian Academy of Pathology (USCAP), a division of the IAP, has by far the largest attendance of physician-pathologists of any meeting in the world (> 4000)
+The annual meeting of the United States and Canadian Academy of Pathology (USCAP), a division of the IAP, has one of the largest attendance of physician-pathologists of any meeting in the world (> 4000)